ben-williams-ai/Bomb-Fishing/README.md

 ### Running Inference

-**Modern Inference (Recommended)**: Use the enhanced inference scripts that support both legacy and modern models:
+**Inference (supported)**: Use the inference scripts that support both the legacy and retrained models:

 ```bash
 # Navigate to inference directory